Rapa FM Pader

 The Regional Police Commander for Aswa East, Ben Okae Geoffrey, has commended police officers for maintaining professionalism and discipline during the recent election period.

-He said the motorcycles will help improve police mobility and response to crime across the region.
+He said the motorcycles will enhance police mobility and improve response to crime across the region.

-Okai also praised officers for the role they played during the elections, noting that from the campaign period up to the voting day, police personnel conducted their duties professionally and helped ensure a peaceful electoral process.
+Okae also praised officers for their role during the elections, noting that from the campaign period through to voting day, police personnel carried out their duties professionally and helped ensure a peaceful electoral process.
 The district has 23 sub-counties and town councils.

 He added that journalists covering the elections did not report major cases of misconduct by police officers, which he said reflected discipline within the force.

-Although the program has not yet been officially launched in the Aswa East region by police headquarters in Kampala, Okai said implementation has already begun using the available manpower.
+Although the programme has not yet been officially launched in the Aswa East region by police headquarters in Kampala, Okae said implementation has already begun using available personnel.

 In Pader District, the model is already operational in areas such as Pajule and Lapul police stations.

-The district has 23 sub-counties, and police plan to gradually extend the program until each sub-county has a functional police presence.
+The district has 23 sub counties, and police plan to gradually extend the programme until each sub-county has a functional police presence.

-He explained that each sub-county police station is expected to have at least three motorcycles to improve patrol and crime response.
+He explained that each sub county police station is expected to have at least three motorcycles to improve patrols and response to crime.

-Okai emphasized that the motorcycles are government property meant strictly for public service, particularly crime prevention and response.
+Okae emphasised that the motorcycles are government property, intended strictly for public service, particularly crime prevention and response.

 He called on community members to help monitor the use of the motorcycles and report any misuse to the Officer in Charge or the District Police Commander.